nebulabroadcast/debian-casparcg-box/README.md

 **Experimental script.
 Not suitable for production.**

-This script installs CasparCG to Debian buster server.
+This script installs CasparCG on a Debian buster server.
 It assumes server has an NVidia GPU and Decklink card.
 After the setup, the server will boot directly to minimal X11 system with CasparCG running.

 ## Installation